 Thanks to the new layout, you can see more than one app for a scroll in iOS 11 search results.
 You can see one whole app with its three screenshots, plus a second one almost entirely.

 Your screenshots should draw attention so that the potential user focuses on you and not on the other app that is sharing the page with you.
 Bear in mind that if you are using landscape screenshots, only one will be shown on the app search page.
 If you are using a video, it will be shown in the first screenshot and will autoplay straight on the search page.

 The app store design has changed a lot, and it is crucial that your app fits the new store.
 Harmony is comfortable for the eye, it is an extra motivation for the user to go to your app page.

 Requirements for Screenshots in Apple App Store (App Store Connect (iTunes Connect))

-On Apple App Store one screenshot per localization is required and up to four more screenshots are optional to add.
+On Apple App Store one screenshot per localization is required and up to ten more screenshots are optional to add.